nitro-digital/nitro-cloud-starter/content/pages/hu/solutions.md

 ---
-title: Solutions eeg
+title: Solutions huhu
 blocks:
-  - headline: What we do en
+  - headline: What we do
     title: Solutions
     baseline: >-
-      en We're a passionate team about all around the digital globe (from the metaverse to the classic web).
+      We're a passionate team about all around the digital globe (from the metaverse to the classic web).
     digitalstrategy: Digital strategy
     digitalstrategytext: >